APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 - they did nothing for days

-- emboldened (the guy with the message on his phone), that was on April 30th, he was clearly not deterred because of the days of chaos that they allowed to continue the days before
+- emboldened (the guy with the message on his phone), that was on April 30th, he was clearly not deterred because of days of chaos were allowed to continue the days before

 - they sent a message to the community about the harm it was causing, choosing to say Jewish students were "afraid."